 Sex is a very real, occasionally enjoyable, and frequently controversial thing in the world, but when faced with the trouble of including it into a narrative, a writer can think of it like they would any other trope.
 You can play sex straight by having two characters bumping uglies, and you can parody it by drawing a hentai.
 And just as you wouldn’t have the lead detective of a traditional murder mystery suss out the killer with the power of friendship, you wouldn’t have Bob find the solution to defeating his archnemisis by calling timeout so that he can boink his girlfriend.

 It’s important to consider the context of a work or how that context will change when including any new element, sex included.
 In the lot of manga and anime, a dude will go red as a cockscomb if he catches the blurriest glimpse of panties, but in an Inio Asano work, entire scenes will dedicate themselves to characters going at it or beating their meat.
 The result the latter has is that it normalizes sexual activity in his stories, so a panel showing the strangely detailed silhouette of Punpun’s junk isn’t all that shell-shocking.
 Likewise, touching on sexual material while paying no mind to the topic beforehand can add a human quality to a character, such as what Hyouka does during its festival arc.
-Oreki has something Chitanda wants, but he refuses to give it up.
+Oreki has an item Chitanda wants, but he refuses to give it up.
 When she leans forward to grab it, she accidentally exposes the tiniest sliver of cleavage, and this flusters him.
 This one moment has a twofold effect: it emphasizes his attraction to her and reminds the audience that he’s a teenage boy, and teenage boys go wild over the smallest strip of visible skin.

 Deadly to a teenage boy’s concentration.